makersacademy/airport_challenge/README.md

 ## Reflections

 * After passing the first unit test, I'm not sure which unit test to write next. respond to with(1).argument or Airplane undefined constant.
+* I'm not sure I'm writing the feature tests correctly in the feature_spec.rb
+* I went back and removed an instance variable as I did not absolutely need it.
+* I changed one of the unit tests as it was no longer accurate.
+The one for takeoff returns airplane.
+Should I perhaps have written it differently?

 ## Process reflections

 * Realise I am not taking breaks.
 Can use pomodoro timer when working on weekend challenges like I do in afternoon pair programming.
-* I'm not sure I'm writing the feature tests correctly in the feature_spec.rb
-* I went back and removed an instance variable as I did not absolutely need it.

 ## Questions